 The Van Gogh Museum in Amsterdam recently replaced its existing halogen lighting with Bluetooth enabled LED modules.
 The lights are controlled by Bluetooth switches using EnOcean energy harvesting for battery-less switches.
 In fact, it was a simple replacement.
 Two museum employees switched 100 units in one evening, so there was no disruption to the museum’s daily operations.

-The museum installed sensors which use Bluetooth to broadcast data, including occupancy, lux levels, temperature, and humidity.
+The museum installed sensors which use Bluetooth technology to broadcast data, including occupancy, lux levels, temperature, and humidity.
 These sensors help the museum preserve priceless artworks by controlling the environment.
 The luminaires, sensors, and gateways are enabled as Bluetooth beacons, allowing museum to offer way-finding services and point of interest information based on the location of the museum visitor.

 Retailers have been early adopters of PoI beacons.
 When re-modeling their stores, Target (a US-based retail company) switched traditional overhead lights to LED lights.
 At the same time, Target installed Bluetooth beacons in the fixtures, enabling a location and way-finding solution that helps customers navigate the store and find specific products via the Target app.
 This is one of the largest known deployments of lighting-based indoor positioning.